-Dustin Brown founded Dustin Todd Films in 2007 at the age of 18.
+Dustin Brown founded the social-impact production company Dustin Todd Films in 2007 at the age of 18.
 He is a writer, director, and editor with a passion for telling character-driven, socially conscious stories.
 He is a graduate of the American Film Institute Directing Program.

 His short film SOLIDARITY was a Cannes/BAFTA/Clermont-Ferrand Official Selection and won numerous awards including Best Short Film at the San Diego Film Festival and winner of the Kodak Student Film Scholarship.

-His AFI thesis film CLARITY received the Alfred P. Sloan Foundation Award – was featured by Film Independent, a Finalist for the VIZIO + Dolby Vision Filmmaker Challenge, and Won Best Short Film at the Highland Park Independent Film Festival.
+His AFI thesis film CLARITY received the Alfred P. Sloan Foundation Award – was featured by Film Independent, and Won Best Short Film at the Highland Park Independent Film Festival.